Get to Know Us – Options for Joining Sartorius

 Bachelor’s or Master’s Thesis

 Refer to a practical situation in your thesis and link your topic to a current project or daily business at Sartorius.
 While working and writing your thesis, you will be supported by the appropriate business area.
-In this way, you can be mentored by those with the relevant expertise to provide feedback on your work.
-In addition, this will enable you to build your professional network.
+You can be mentored by those with the relevant expertise to provide feedback on your work.

 Internships for University Students and Working Student Jobs